-For those people who know what they want in a Dual Occupancy but don't know where to start.
+For those of you who know you want a Dual Occupancy Home Design but don't know where to start.

-Renmark Homes can advise you on dual occupancy design options and take the stress out of the process.
+Renmark Homes can advise you on dual occupancy designs and take the stress out of the process.

 For a site appraisal, site dimensions will be required as a minimum along with an idea of what you would like to achieve in a dual occupancy home design for the site.

 As part of the site appraisal you may wish to get a concept design to see what type of dual occupancy floor plan will fit on your block.